Fredo Corleone: The Godfather Part II

 While in Havana negotiating with Roth, Michael discovers that Fredo is the family traitor behind the assassination attempt on him.
-After telling Michael that he has never met Ola, Fredo later carelessly tells Geary that he had been to a nightclub with Ola.
+After telling Michael that he has never met Ola, a little drunk Fredo later carelessly tells Geary that he had been to a nightclub with Ola.
 Michael overhears the conversation and realizes that Fredo betrayed him to Roth.
 He confronts Fredo, delivering the kiss of death.
 Amid the chaos of American-backed dictator Fulgencio Batista fleeing Fidel Castro's rebel army, Michael pleads with Fredo to leave the country with him.
 Frightened and remembering that Carlo Rizzi was promised the same but executed anyway, Fredo runs away into the crowd.
 Michael's men eventually locate Fredo and convince him to return home.

 Michael is subpoenaed by a Senate subcommittee investigating organized crime.
 Michael's former caporegime, Frank Pentangeli (Michael V. Gazzo), is scheduled to testify against Michael at the hearing.
 A few days before the hearing, Michael asks Fredo what he knows regarding Roth's plans.
 Fredo claims that he did not know they would make an attempt on Michael's life, and that if he helped Roth, "there was something in it for me - on my own".
 He angrily tells Michael that he resents being passed over to succeed their father; he believes that, as the older brother, he should have taken over the family business after Vito's death.
 When pressed by Michael, Fredo reveals that the Senate commission's lawyer is on Roth's payroll.
 Michael disowns Fredo, and privately instructs his personal assassin Al Neri (Richard Bright) that nothing is to happen to Fredo while their mother is alive; the implication being that Fredo will be killed after her death.
 At their mother's funeral, and at their sister Connie's urging, Michael seemingly forgives Fredo; however, this is shown to be a ruse, as Michael exchanges a glance with Neri, signaling that Fredo is to be killed.
 Soon after, while Fredo and Neri are fishing on Lake Tahoe, Neri executes Fredo while Michael watches from his house.